viamrobotics/docs/docs/services/motion/_index.md

 The Motion Service:

 1. Gathers the current positions of the robot’s components as defined with the [Frame System](../frame-system/).
-2. Plans the necessary motions to move a component to a given destination.
+2. Plans the necessary motions to move a component to a given destination while obeying any [constraints you configure](constraints/).

 The Motion Service can:

-- use motion planning algorithms locally on your robot to plan coordinated motion across many components.
+- use motion [planning algorithms](algorithms/) locally on your robot to plan coordinated motion across many components.
 - pass movement requests through to individual components which have implemented their own motion planning.

 ## Configuration

-The Motion Service is enabled in RDK by default, and no extra configuration needs to be done in the [Viam app](https://app.viam.com/) to enable it.
+You need to configure frames for your robot's components with the [Frame System](../frame-system/).

-You do need to configure frames for your components with the [Frame System](../frame-system/).
+This defines the spatial context within which the Motion Service operates.

-This defines the spacial context of your robot.
+The Motion Service itself is enabled by default, so you do not need to do any extra configuration in the [Viam app](https://app.viam.com/) to enable it.

 ## API